rc2server/compute/README.md

 When RInside is installed on a development machine, need to go to `/usr/local/lib/R/library/RInside/libs` and `ln -s /usr/local/lib/R/site-library/RInside/libs/RInside.so libRInside.so`
 `pushd /usr/local/lib/R/site-library/RInside/libs;  sudo ln -s RInside.so libRInside.so`

+the dist is made via call to `make package`.
 ## env variables

 RC2_LOG_RSTDOUT : show output from each call